Standing Liberty Quarters Mintage

 • The highest mintage issue, also by a wide margin, was the 1920 at 27,860,000.

-• The series was cut short after only 15 years of production for the issuance of a coin featuring George Washington, issued to coincide with his bicentennial.
+• The series was cut short after only 15 years of production for the issuance of the Washington Quarter, issued to coincide with his bicentennial.
 The coin was so popular that it continued to be issued, replacing the former series.

 IssueMintage